 The Erasmus Charter for Higher Education (ECHE) is awarded by the European Commission and proves that a higher education institution meets all the requirements for a successful participation in the Erasmus+ programme.

-European Policy Statement (EPS) of the HNU
+Erasmus Policy Statement (EPS) of the HNU

 This project was funded with support from the European Commission.
 This publication reflects the views of the author only, the European Commission cannot be held responsible for any use which may be made of the information contained therein.